drashoor/BackPackMetronicRTL/README.md

 # Usage

-   Just Put these folder in resources\views\vendor And Have fun :).
+   Just Put these folders in resources\views\vendor And Have fun :).